 Cognitive Behavioral Executive Coaching (CBEC) is based on the tenets of Cognitive Behavioral Therapy (CBT), developed by renowned psychologist Aaron Beck in the 1960s and popularized by David Burns in his best-selling book, Feeling Good: The New Mood Therapy.

 CBEC translates those proven therapeutic methodologies for use in a corporate setting.
-As organizational psychologists, we are not therapists, we neither diagnose nor treat psychological dysfunction.
+As organizational psychologists, we are not therapists; we neither diagnose nor treat psychological dysfunction.
 Instead, we are hired to support leaders toward increased effectiveness.

 The advantages to this approach are two-fold: greater sustainability of new behaviors in less time.
 Because you are re-programming the way you think, changes become easier to maintain.
-Most leaders are least effective under stress because the prefrontal cortex gets hijacked by the amygdala and negative, dysfunctional thinking dominates.
+Most leaders are least effective under stress because the prefrontal cortex gets hijacked by the amygdala and negative, dysfunctional, intuitive thinking dominates.
 Leaders who learn to address that “negative voice” in a rational manner can acknowledge its presence and consider alternatives.

-While it take considerable time to master these skills and re-program the brain, gaining self-sufficiency in these skills occurs, on average, in 14 coaching sessions.
+While it takes considerable time to master these skills and re-program the brain, gaining self-sufficiency in these skills occurs, on average, in 14 coaching sessions.
 For most of our clients, that’s seven months.
 And the wonderful benefit with CBEC is behavioral changes can be anticipated after the first session, due to the practical nature of this approach.

 Having said that, Cognitive Behavioral Executive Coaching is one of many approaches our coaches utilize.
 It may not work for everyone, or for all needs.
 And that is why it is important for a coach to have a breadth of expertise and training from which to consider.